AwesomewareInc/Hookshot/README.md

-## Mastodwarf
+## Hookshot

-Lore-specific plugin that adds a Mastodon viewer to a server.
-Does not currently function correctly.
+Plugin that makes certain blocks throwable and (soon) adds a working Hookshot